A look at the design, market and legacy of Victorian pottery

 Any glance through upcoming auction listings will offer plenty of opportunity to also do both of these.
 All too frequently auction listings are wildly incorrect to the detriment of both the consigner and the auctioneer. but to the delight of bidders.
 We recall seeing an ad for an auction where a majolica teapot was being offered for sale in a box lot with a small group of majolica odds and ends.
 It looked suspiciously like a George Jones teapot design from the fuzzy picture that was posted of the box lot content.
 We took a chance and bought the lot by phone bid.
 When we picked up the box lot we were pleased to see that our assessment was correct and we had purchased the entire lot, including a George Jones teapot, for under $100.
 If the auction staff had recognized the piece as a GJ teapot it would have most likely sold for several times that price just by itself.
 On the same note one can look on eBay any day of the year and see a half dozen "George Jones" teapots for sale, only they aren't by George Jones, just unmarked majolica of indeterminate provenance.

-Forester comport with pond lily plate
+Forester pond lily center

 It's funny how misidentifications like this take hold.
 We have never seen this design attributed to Holdcroft in any book yet there it is all over eBay!